 Going through extended medical treatment can be stressful.
 Anxiety, fear, depression and the presence of chronic pain are often part of this journey.
 We understand and have developed several integrative therapy programs for our guests to help reduce those negative aspects and increase the healing process.

 Our programs include:

-Art Therapy – taught by an art instructor and supplies are provided.
+Art Therapy – Taught periodically by an art instructor.
 The creative arts allow “space” for quiet expression, which is helpful in the healing process.
+Supplies are provided.

-Chef’s Night In – this program brings community groups and organizations in two to three times a week to cook and serve dinner to all of our guests, alleviating the stress of preparing meals.
+Chef’s Night In – this program brings community groups and organizations in several times a month to cook and serve dinner to all of our guests, alleviating the stress of preparing meals.

 Some of these programs are based on sound medical research, like the mindfulness for stress management class; others offer freedom from the burden of daily activities.
 Many physicians, social workers, and other healthcare workers have supported these programs.
 They believe, as we do, the programs can assist in the positive continuum of care of patients and be a catalyst in healing.

 There are no costs for these classes for our guests.